Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 • Quality awareness: noisy documents (lots of boilerplate, little signal) are represented so they naturally rank lower.

-• Multilingual: the embed-multilingual-v3.0 model covers 100+ languages with even quality, including Spanish, Portuguese, French, German, Arabic, Chinese, Japanese.
+• Multilingual: the embed-multilingual-v3.0 model covers 100+ languages with even quality, including Spanish, Portuguese, French, German, Arabic, Chinese and Japanese.

-The explicit-quality + multilingual combination is the differentiator.
+The explicit-quality + multilingual combination is the real differentiator, not just a marketing claim.

 import cohere